hickory-dns/hickory-dns/bin/README.md

 # Overview

-Hickory DNS provides a binary for hosting or forwarding DNS zones.
+This crate provides a `hickory-dns` application, a safe and secure DNS server with a variety of protocol features (DNSSEC, TSIG, SIG(0), DoT, DoQ, DoH).
+It can be operated as an authoritative DNS server, forwarding resolver, stub resolver, or a recursive resolver (experimental).

-This is a DNS server implementation for DNS zone hosting, stub resolvers, and recursive resolvers.
-It is capable of signing all records in the zone to serve DNSSEC RRSIG records.
-There is also a `hickory-dns` binary that can be generated from the library with `cargo install hickory-dns`.
-Dynamic updates are supported via SIG(0) or TSIG (an mTLS authentication method is under development).
+Zone data can be managed in-memory, with flat files, or with an SQLite database.

 **NOTICE** This project was rebranded from Trust-DNS to Hickory DNS and has been moved to the https://github.com/hickory-dns/hickory-dns organization and repo, this crate/binary has been moved to [hickory-dns](https://crates.io/crates/hickory-dns), from `0.24` and onward, for prior versions see [trust-dns](https://crates.io/crates/trust-dns).